+There was no trend we noticed with the age groups and gender.

 CURRENT PROBLEMS

 The following line of code is supposed to allow us to click on each station but it doesn’t work: var layer = d3.select(this.getPanes().overlayMouseTarget, so this is something we are currently working through.
 In addition, we are working on the optimal placement of each div element on the page.